 The Massachusetts AFL-CIO Political Program helps to elect candidates who believe the working people of Massachusetts should share in the prosperity of the Commonwealth.
 This requires identifying candidates who will protect rights, invest in infrastructure and defend government as essential to the public good.
 Our efforts are led by the Committee on Political Education (COPE), which includes the Executive officers, the Executive Council, and our political and legislative directors.
 COPE mobilizes and educates union members to vote for candidates who reflect our values of shared prosperity and workers’ rights.

 The COPE Committee uses strict criteria to endorse and help elect candidates for the state legislature, statewide constitutional offices, the U.S. House, and the U.S. Senate.
 The COPE Committee also endorses ballot issues.
-To be eligible for endorsement, new candidates must state their positions in a comprehensive questionnaire and go before their district’s Central Labor Council(s).
-Incumbent candidates running for re-election to the state legislature must demonstrate a pro-labor and pro-working family voting record of at least 75 percent.

 Other factors that are considered include whether a candidate has introduced or testified on behalf of key legislation, whether they have made remarks supportive of unions and working people during floor debates, and whether they have participated in pro-union and working family activities such as walking picket lines or writing letters of support.